Pluralsight: Business model

 Through a subscription business model, Pluralsight provides online professional tech training to individual and business customers.
 The company pays its course authors a royalty, based on how often their videos are viewed.
 In 2013, author Scott Allen became the first of its authors to earn over $1 million in royalties from his courses.

 The company also offers a complete SaaS platform for its enterprise users.

 Pluralsight was reportedly working with roughly 40% of Fortune 500 companies in 2017 and with 70% by 2019.
 That year, business-to-business sales accounted for 86% of the company's billings.

 In 2017, the company announced its participation in the Pledge 1% movement—a global initiative to encourage corporate philanthropy by asking companies to commit 1% of their efforts towards nonprofit organizations.
 The company launched Pluralsight One in September 2017, with the goal of improving technology education in the nonprofit sector.

-Venture funding

-When Pluralsight first started, its four founders each contributed $5,000.
-For the first nine years, the company and its founders received no outside funding.